Hibby/packetradio-guide/docs/beginners-guide.md

 We often use '1200', '1200bd' or similar as shorthand for how fast our data is sending and received.
 The 'bd' is baud, or the number of 'symbols' transmitted a second.
 For most of our communications, 1 baud is equivalent to 1 bit per second, however more exotic modulation can transmit more than one symbol at a time, buying us more speed!

-We 3 broad speed categories at the moment:
+We use 3 broad speed categories at the moment:

   * Low - 300bd - used on HF
   * Medium - 1200bd - used on VHF